COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - Yes.
 Please refer to Registration & Scheduling section for each COMLEX-USA examination for rescheduling and cancellation fee information.

-- How do I reschedule an exam?
+- How do I reschedule or cancel an exam?

 If you encounter unavoidable circumstances (e.g., health problems, travel delays), you should complete and submit the Rescheduling Fee Waiver Form with supporting documentation, to NBOME Client Services.
 Documentation can be sent using any of the following methods: